3d-hand-shape/hand-graph-cnn/data/README.md

 ### Introduction
 We create a large-scale synthetic hand shape and pose dataset that provides the annotations of both 3D hand meshes and 3D hand joint locations.
-In addition, we create a real-world hand shape and pose dataset dataset containing 583 hand RGB images with the annotations of 3D hand meshes and 3D hand joint locations.
+In addition, we create a real-world hand shape and pose dataset dataset containing real-world hand RGB images with the annotations of 3D hand meshes and 3D hand joint locations.

 ### Citation
 If you use this dataset in your research, please cite: